 A brain injury can also result in a coup and contrecoup injury.
 These injuries can happen when you are traveling at speed, and your head suddenly hits a stable object.
 Inside the skull, your brain is surrounded by fluid.
 When your head comes to a sudden stop, the brain hits the skull directly under the site of impact.
 This causes a coup injury.
 The contrecoup injury happens when the brain rebounds off the front of the skull and hits the skull directly behind.

 Additionally, you can suffer a secondary injury in the hours and days after the initial injury.
 Secondary injuries are the result of chemical and cellular changes that contribute to greater damage to the brain tissue.
 The secondary injuries are what doctors seek to treat immediately after the primary injury.

 The most common types of brain injuries happen during motor vehicle accidents, falls, or shaking a child, such as during child abuse.
+Participating in sports is another common way children can be prone to brain injuries.
 Brain injuries are classified as mild, moderate, or severe.
 A mild concussion will not show any structural changes on imaging.
 A person may lose consciousness for up to 30 minutes.
 A severe brain injury is defined by a loss of consciousness of greater than 24 hours with an alteration in mental state and post-traumatic amnesia that lasts for more than seven days.